linux-pmfs/pmfs/README.md

 Current Limitations
 ===================

-a) PMFS uses a memory region not used by the kernel.
+* PMFS uses a memory region not used by the kernel.
 Hence the memory needs to be reserved by using the memmap= option or using BIOS ACPI tables.

-b) Because of multiple blocksize support, PMFS supports multiple max file sizes.
+* Because of multiple blocksize support, PMFS supports multiple max file sizes.
 For example, if the file's block size is 4KB, the file can grow upto 512 GB in size, if blocksize is 2MB, file can grow upto 256 TB, and if the blocksize is 1GB, the file can grow upto 128 PB.

-c) PMFS does not currently support extended attributes.
+* PMFS does not currently support extended attributes.

-d) PMFS currently only works with x86_64 kernels.
+* PMFS currently only works with x86_64 kernels.

-e) We ran out of bits in vma's vm_flags field, so we reused a flag that is guaranteed not to be used on x86_64.
+* We ran out of bits in vma’s vm_flags field, so we reused a flag that is guaranteed not to be used on x86_64.